Sabres beat Red Wings 4-3 for Bylsma's 300th victory

 Before the period was done, the Wings scored again.
 Dylan Larkin's shot hit teammate Drew Miller in the leg in front of the Buffalo net.
 The puck landed at Miller's feet, and he snapped a quick shot past Lehner.

-Vanek's third-period power-play goal tied it at 3.
+Vanek's third-period power-play goal tied it at 3 and ended a 0-for-28 drought for Detroit with the man advantage.

 NOTES: Detroit D Brendan Smith returned to the lineup after missing 12 games due to a knee injury. ...
 The Red Wings honored their 1996-97 Stanley Cup team prior to the game.